dlavelle7/connect_five/README.md

 ## Approach

+The server is written using the Flask framework and the clients communicate with the server HTTP using the `requests` library.

 The board is a list of lists.
-Each "column" in the board is a list.
-The far left column on the users screen is the first position in the board list.
+Each "column" in the board is an individual list.
+The far left column on the user's screen is the first position in the board list.

 The bottom of a "column" corresponds to the last position in that list.

+The server has threaded mode enabled by default, meaning each request will be handled in a separate thread.

 ## Simplifications

-For the purpose of this exercise I have chosen to run the server application using Flask's development server.
+For the purpose of this exercise, I have chosen to run the server application using Flask's development server.
 In a production setting this would need to be replaced by a WSGI HTTP server like `gunicorn` or `uwsgi`.

-The development server has threaded mode enabled by default, meaning each request will be handled in a separate thread.
+The game state is stored in memory by the `Game` class.
+In a production environment this need to be changed to an external DB or cache (e.g. `Redis`), so that the state could be shared between multiple processes running the application.

 In the event of a draw game, players will disconnect themselves.

 A subsequent new game requires the server to be restarted.

+## Assumptions

 Clients are considered "connected" after they has entered an appropriate name.